By Melinda Maryniuk, MEd, RD, CDCES

-The DOT stands for Do One Thing… and here’s why it makes sense.
+Many people try to overhaul EVERYTHING when they’re trying to lose weight, but that almost always ends up failing.
+Why?
+It’s too much all at once, and it’s easy to get overwhelmed.
+We suggest an alternate approach – choose one thing to focus on.
+Here’s why it makes sense.
 Many people can identify ONE thing in their eating pattern that is causing the most problems in terms of managing their weight.
-If one focuses on that, and just does that one thing consistently, that can save a lot of unwanted calories.
+Focus on improving that – consistently.
 Read the following examples to see how this approach works…

 Jake drinks a lot of regular sweetened soda.
-On most days he downs 4 cans of a cola beverage.
+On most days, he drinks 4 cans of soda.

 Lee leaves early for work each day and doesn’t have time to eat at home.
-On the way into work he grabs a tall Caffè Mocha (made with 2% milk) and a plain bagel with veggie cream cheese).
+On the way into work, he grabs a large Caffè Mocha and a bagel with veggie cream cheese.

 John enjoys rice at dinner every night.
 It’s tradition.
 His wife places a large bowl of it on the table so it’s easy to self-serve.

-Mari keeps hearing about the benefits of nuts as a healthy snack.
-She buys peanuts and almonds.
-While watching TV at night, she is eating out of the jar and going thru them much too quickly!
+Mari hears about the great benefits of eating nuts.
+While watching TV at night, Mari eats out of the jar and goes through them very quickly.

 |At 425 calories per ½ cup, it’s best to portion out a snack of up to 20 nuts.||· Plan ahead and put small portions of nuts in snack bags.
 15 peanuts is about 100 calories.|